 Rare’s history as a storied game developer is well known, but Conker’s Bad Fur Day is truly one of their shining achievements.
-Not only is the gamecrude and over-the-top, but also features remarkable level design, tight controls and graphics and sound which showcase the power of the Nintendo 64 to the fullest.
+Not only is the game crude and over-the-top, but also features remarkable level design, tight controls and graphics and sound which showcase the power of the Nintendo 64's library to the fullest.

 Once you’re done with the single-player campaign, you can jump into the multiplayer modes and enjoy the game some more.
 The Beach mode has you playing as either the Frenchies or the Tediz, and your job is to escape to Paris (if you’re the Frenchies) or shoot your opponents before they escape (if you’re the Tediz).

-The graphics are amazing, and this is without a doubt one of the best-looking titles on the Nintendo 64.
+This is without a doubt one of the best-looking titles on the Nintendo 64.
 The open worlds are huge and feature detailed lighting and textures.
 The character designs are cute and inventive, and the facial animation system for Conker and the characters he encounters lends each of them with a distinct personality and mood.
-In addition, all of the dialog is lip-synced by the characters in-game, adding to the sense of immersion.
-There’s a lot to praise here – from the subtlety of the shadows, the blended textures and intelligent use of transparency, the stellar particle effects system – and it all works together without producing any framerate drops.